rndsolutions/trx-merger/README.md

 ### OPTIONAL PARAMETERS:

+#### /report - generates a html report from a trx file.
+REQUIRED if one trx is specified in /trx parameter and OPTIONAL otherwise.
+- If one trx is passed to the utility, the report is for it, otherwise, the report is generated for the /output result.
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**example:** /report:c:\Tests\report.html

 #### /r - recursive search in directories.
 - When there is a directory in /trx param (ex: /trx:c:\TestResuts), and this parameter is passed, the rearch for trx files will be recursive
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**example:** /trx:c:\TestResults,c:\TestResults1\testResults2.trx **/r** /output:combinedTestResults.trx